 This individualized instructional course for identified students with disabilities is designed to teach and reinforce the basic oral and written communication skills needed for independent living as outlined on the IEP.
 This course may be offered in a pull-out setting or in a general education setting.
-(May be continued.)

-PRACTICAL HISTORY/SOCIAL SCIENCE 2998
+PRACTICAL HISTORY/SOCIAL SCIENCE

 This individualized instructional course for identified students with disabilities is designed to develop attitudes, values, and history/social science knowledge that lead to responsible participation in the world of work and to productive citizenship as outlined on the student's IEP.
 This course may be offered in a pull-out setting or in a general education setting.
-(May be continued.)